 Journal Entry in Accounting or adjusting ledgers is required when you need to transfer an amount from one account to another.
-The Profit and Loss and Balance sheet are made up of lots of different accounts, and there may be lots of reasons why you need to make an adjustment.
+The Profit and Loss and Balance sheet have lots of different accounts, and there may be lots of reasons why you may need to adjust the accounts.

 Double Entry Bookkeeping